Note: Our Raspberry Pi distros round-up has been fully updated. This feature was first published in May 2015.

 One of the most popular uses for a Raspberry Pi is as a dedicated smart TV box, sitting underneath your big-screen TV to give you access to all kinds of digital media, whether stored locally or hosted online (such as catch-up TV).

-Originally designed for the desktop, the OpenMediaVault (OMV) distro has a specially tuned version for the Raspberry Pi that lets you use the little computer as a dedicated Network Attached Storage (NAS) device.
+Originally designed for desktop PCs, the OpenMediaVault (OMV) distro has a specially tuned version for the Raspberry Pi that lets you use the little computer as a dedicated Network Attached Storage (NAS) device.

 Once it's up and running, you can configure and manage the distro remotely using its browser-based admin interface.
-Attach USB drives and they'll be detected automatically, plus you can manually add your network storage too.
+Any USB devices you attach will be detected automatically and you can also manually add your network storage.